-While it is clearly good news that more people are surviving cancer, progress can be a double-edged sword.
+While it is clearly good news that more people with cancer are living longer, progress can be a double-edged sword.
 'Throwing Light on the Consequences of Cancer and its Treatment' (and the accompanying lay summary report 'Cured - But at What Cost?') reveals another vital aspect of the changing cancer story.
-We estimate around one in four (25%) people with cancer are living with the long-term consequences of cancer or its treatment ix
+We estimate around one in four (25%) people with cancer are living with the long-term consequences of cancer or its treatment viii.